Clubs and Activities

 The group volunteers on Saturdays at this organization.
 They mentor children and lead recreational activities.

-This club learns about past societies and cultures.
+The club learns about past societies and cultures.
 Members conduct research on societies of their choosing and present their findings to the group.
-Members also discuss their family's culture and traditions, allowing individuals to learn from one another.

 Members of this group discuss subjects related to the Classics.